CustomTypeOne/LoopPatches/README.md

 ```

 After the text is copied, click in the terminal window and paste the text.
 (Ways to paste: CMD-V; or CNTL-click and select from menu or Edit-Paste at top of Mac screen.)
-Once the line is pasted, the beginning lines will execute but the last one waits for you to finish the process by hitting return one more time.
+Once the line is pasted, the lines will execute.

 Notice you will see messages talking about trailing `whitespace errors`, but those lines begin with the word `warning`.
 Those can all be ignored.
 Make sure you do not see the word `error` at the beginning of a line with the phrase `patch does not apply`.

 If you see this message:
     `cp: /Users/<your name>/Downloads/LoopPatches-main/Settings.bundle: No such file or directory`

 * That means you did not double click the `Settings.bundle.zip` file.
 Do it now and then copy and paste just this one line.
-(Hit return after pasting).

 ```
 cp -pr ~/Downloads/LoopPatches-main/Settings.bundle Loop